ballerina-platform/module-ballerina-http/http-ballerina/Module.md

 ```

 ### Listener

+The `Listener` is the underneath server connector that binds the given IP/Port to the network, and it's behaviour can
+be changed using the `http:ListenerConfiguration`.
+In HTTP, the `http:Service` typed services can be attached to
+the `listener`.
+The service type precisely describes the syntax for both service and resource.

 A `Service` represents a collection of network-accessible entry points and can be exposed via a `Listener` endpoint.
 A resource represents one such entry point and can have its own path, HTTP methods, body format, `consumes` and